JustinStevens05/Learning-Journal/discussion02.md

 ## some facts about linux
 here are some things you need to know when using a terminal
-- terminals are case sensative
+- terminals are case sensitive
 - terminals do not except spaces

 sometimes files can be hidden, to see hidden files you have to type ls -a